 5.1.
-Potential for error or manipulation in calculating and recording the risk-free values of cross currency, interest rate and index-linked swaps
+Risk-free values of cross currency, interest rate and index-linked swaps

-Key audit matter description

-As at 25^{th} February 2023, the collective net risk-free value of the company's cross currency, interest rate and index-linked swaps (the 'derivative financial instruments') was a liability of £178m (2022: liability of £143m).
+Key audit matter description As at 22 February 2025, the collective net value of the Company's cross currency, interest rate and index-linked swaps (the 'derivative financial instruments') was a liability of £105m (2024: liability of £117m).
 These derivative financial instruments comprise a mixture of trades entered into with external banks, as well as a number of internal 'back-to-back' trades with other Tesco Group entities.
 The derivative financial instruments are valued by calculating the net discounted future cash flows arising from each instrument (the 'risk-free value'), plus or minus credit risk and funding valuation adjustments (see section 5.2 below).

-There is a risk that the risk-free values recorded in the company's accounting systems for the derivative financial instruments are not appropriate because:

-- the inputs used by the company, such as forward rates, discount curves and cash flows, when valuing the trades using third party valuation tools are not appropriate; and/or - the valuations produced using third party valuation tools do not reflect the contractual terms of the instruments themselves; and/or - the methodology used when valuing the derivative financial instruments using third party valuation tools is not appropriately and consistently applied.
+There is a risk that the risk-free values recorded in the Company's accounting systems for the derivative financial instruments are not appropriate because: the inputs used by the Company, such as forward rates, discount curves and cash flows, when valuing the trades using third party valuation tools are not appropriate; and/or the valuations produced using third party valuation tools do not reflect the contractual terms of the instruments themselves; and/or the methodology used when valuing the derivative financial instruments using third party valuation tools is not appropriately and consistently applied.
 All of the above pose a risk of manipulation or error which may result in error in the statement of comprehensive income and the balance sheet.
 Further details are included within the derivative financial instruments and hedge accounting section of Note 2 to the financial statements, as well as the critical judgements and estimates section of Note 2 and within the financial risk factors tables in Note 14.

-How the scope of our audit responded to the key audit matter

-We assessed the appropriateness of the methodology used by the company when valuing the derivative financial instruments.

-We tested whether the risk-free values of the external and internal derivative trades are reasonable by selecting a sample of internal and external derivative trades and valuing these positions independently using third party tools, including Bloomberg, FastVal and ICE SuperDerivatives.
+We assessed the appropriateness of the methodology used by the Company when valuing the derivative financial instruments. key audit matter We tested whether the risk-free values of the external and internal derivative trades are reasonable by selecting a sample of internal and external derivative trades and valuing these positions independently using third party tools, including Bloomberg and ICE SuperDerivatives.
 These valuations were performed based on the terms of the trade contracts and market data (such as forward discount curves) obtained from these third-party tools.
-We compared our independent valuation against the valuations recorded in the general ledger and assessed the variances against risk-based thresholds we consider acceptable for the relevant types of instruments.
+We compared our independent valuations against the valuations recorded in the general ledger and assessed the variances against risk-based thresholds we consider acceptable for the relevant types of instruments.
+Key observations Based on the procedures performed, we have concluded that the risk-free values or cross-currency, interest rate and index-linked swaps are reasonable.

-Key observations

-Based on the procedures performed, we have concluded that the risk-free values of cross-currency, interest rate and index-linked swaps are reasonable.

-5.1.1.Potential for error or manipulation in calculating and recording the credit, debit and funding valuation adjustments to the reported risk-free values of cross currency, interest rate and index-linked swaps
+5.2.
+Credit, debit and funding valuation adjustments on cross currency, interest rate and index-linked swaps